yourhead/StacksAPI/_controls/color/index.md

   - title: Default Value
     key: default
     type: HTML Color String
-    default: #000000 Black
+    default: "Light gray: #ccc"
     description: The color the color well will be set to by default.
-If no color is provided Black will be used
+If no color is provided light gray will be used.

 ---

 A color well.

 When clicked the RapidWeaver shared color pallet is displayed.
 The selected color is converted to RGB and returned as a hex string.

+{% include newstuff.html %}
+### Opacity
+The color control now allows you to enable opacity when selecting colors.
+To ensure backward compatability it defaults to being disabled.

+The default bevhavior of color values is now to output as rgba() css values instead of HTML hex colors.